Stop at Nothing (1991 film): Plot

-While Nettie and Glenna prepare to leave for Mexico, Parrish locates them and begins a dangerous car chase.
+While Nettie and Glenna prepare to leave for New Mexico, Parrish locates them and begins a dangerous car chase.
 Glenna finally gives up and gets out the car to stop Parrish, while Nettie drives off with Kimberly.
 Nettie leaves Kimberly to stay with her friend, but Kimberly does not feel safe and cries out for her mother.
 Back at the station, Parrish looks into the rape allegations against James.
 Through Glenna's lawyer, Parrish finds out that Kimberly brought up the abuse claims herself, and that Glenna's so-called mental illness is nothing more than a depression.
 Even though there is no hard proof for the abuse, Parrish slowly starts to believe the lawyer, and offers to help Nettie to reconcile Glenna with Kimberly.
 Nettie wants to help Glenna break out of jail, but this is not an option for Parrish, who does not want to jeopardize her career.

 Meanwhile, the FBI locates Kimberly through one of Nettie's posted letters.
 Parrish tries to help her out by warning Kimberly's caretaker Victoria before the FBI can get to her, but Victoria is unavailable, and the police are able to take Kimberly.
 As soon as she is reconciled with James, Parrish offers her babysitting services to continue the battle to help Glenna.
 Charges against Glenna are dropped on condition that she leaves the state, and Nettie is also released from any allegations as well.
 Shortly after, following a confession about the child abuse from Kimberly herself, Parrish arranges for Glenna to leave the state with Kimberly.
 To assure herself of not losing her job, Nettie shows up and fakes to have cuffed her, before having kidnapped Kimberly.
 Believing that she was part of the kidnapping, James threatens to sue Parrish, but she assures him that she will tell everyone about the abuse if he does.